jkevinbaluyot/jkevinbaluyot/README.md

-- 👋 Hi, I’m @fribbleart
+- 👋 Hi, I’m John Kevin Baluyot
-- 👀 I’m interested in video games
+- 💻 I'm a web developer
-- 🌱 I’m currently learning rails and reactjs
+- 🌱 I’m currently learning Ruby on Rails, ReactJS, Javascript and JQuery

 <!---
 fribbleart/fribbleart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.